6 Tips for Designing Landing Pages Appealing to Diverse Audiences

 Show Testimonials from Various Types of Customers

 Ahrefs does this very well, for example.
-Their homepage features a testimonials section where they quote pro SEOs, content marketers, agency owners, and SaaS and ecommerce users.
+Their homepage features a testimonials section where they quote pro SEOs, content marketers, agency owners, and SaaS and e-commerce users.
 All of them speak highly of the tool, but it’s the segmentation that matters.
-It clearly shows how diverse the tool is and how it can be put to good use by a wide variety of people.
+It clearly shows how diverse the tool is and how it can be used by a wide variety of people.

 Wrapping Up

 Consider these landing page design tips when you next embark on creating one.
-They can help you attract and keep the attention of a diverse audience, as well as allow you to communicate your message clearly and effectively.
+They can help you attract and keep the attention of a diverse audience and allow you to communicate your message clearly and effectively.

 About the Author